Yousef Ahmad: Early life and education

 Ahmad was born in Al Jasrah, a suburb of Doha, to a family of 3 sisters and 2 brothers.
 His mother was Maryam Al Baker, and his father, Ahmad Al-Homaid, worked as a pearl diver before joining Qatar Petroleum.

 His neighborhood, Al Jasrah, was the hub of Qatari cultural life in the 1950s.
 It was home to significant families closely linked to the rulers and other tribes, and it became a meeting place for Ahmad and several other future artists, such as Jassim Zaini, Hassan Al Mulla, Ali Hassan, and Salman Al-Malik, among others.
-Their childhood stories and shared passion for art would lead to the establishment of Qatar's first art groups.
+Their mutual passion for the arts led to the establishment of Qatar's first dedicated art groups.

 By the time Ahmad finished primary school, the Ministry of Education began offering scholarships to Qatari artists to study abroad in Europe and the Middle East.
 He received a BA in Fine Art and Education from Helwan University in 1976.
 He studied under Gazbia Sirry during part of his tenure.
 He obtained a Master of Fine Arts degree from Mills College in California in 1982.